openwisp/ansible-freeitaliawifi-login-page/README.md

 This setting will deploy a very basic version of the login page with the minimum feature set activated.

-The default path of the deployment is ``/var/www/freeitaliawifi-login-page``
+The default path of the deployment is ``/var/www/freeitaliawifi-login-page`` but it can be changed by setting the ``fiw_path`` variable.

-Later we will explain how to enable all the supported features.
+See the section [Role Variables](https://github.com/openwisp/ansible-freeitaliawifi-login-page#role-variables) to know how to use all the supported variables.

 At this stage your directory layout should look like the following: